 - Salem Deeds book 23, page 22: Deacon Knowlton to Ebenezer Smith, Nov.
 20, 1710

-- Salem Deeds book 90 page 203: Ebenezer Smith to Ebenezer Stanwood for £200, half a dwelling house, land, etc. with line running through the front door, with privilege of a cart-way on the northeast end, Oct.
+- Salem Deeds book 90 page 203: Ebenezer Smith to Ebenezer Stanwood for £200, half a dwelling house, land, etc., with a line running through the front door, with privilege of a cart-way on the northeast end, Oct.
 1747.

 - Salem Deeds book 120 page 81: Ebenezer Stanwood sold to Daniel Rogers for £189, Nov.
 8, 1766